LEGO/kong-aws-request-signing/Readme.md

 required = true
 default = "x-authorization"

-use_altered_target -- if another plugin changes the target to something else than what is registered on the service - use that target rather than the overrides of this plugin. type = "boolean" required = true default = false
+use_altered_target -- if another plugin changes the target to something other than what is registered on the service - use that target rather than the overrides of this plugin. type = "boolean" required = true default = false